antosatko/antosatko/README.md

 # About Me
-I want to create so many things but in the end its always jsut another compiler :/ Feel free to look at my stuff
+I want to create so many things but it always ends up being just another compiler :/ Feel free to look at my stuff

 # Projects